vectorgrp/sil-kit/docs/usage/quickstart.rst

    - The simulated time within a simulation as it is perceived by a participant.
 Participants might be synchronized or unsynchronized.

-A simulation consists of participants which all connect to the same registry URI.
+A simulation consists of participants which all connect to the same registry's URI.
 An instance of the registry is required for coordination, either as a standalone process (see :ref:`sec:util-registry`) or created programmatically.
 The participants might be physically distributed in a network or running on the same host.